QuentinRa/blog.quentinra.dev/programming/web/android/internet/index.md

 Any request will return a big string with the result inside.
 The JSON isn't converted to Kotlin as we haven't used any converted yet.

 ➡️That's why every method inside "xxxAPI" is returning a String.

+The output is available in the logcat tab after a few seconds.
 </div></div>

 <hr class="sep-both">